juliaYamamoto/Darkness/README.md

 # Darkness
 Game for the weekly game jam 144.
-Theme is "In the dark" Play it here: https://juliaya.itch.io/darkness
+Theme is "In the dark".
+Play it here: https://juliaya.itch.io/darkness

 ![Game screenshot](screenShot.png)